High ticket sales see hosts' World Cup opener moved

 It was originally due to be played at Sydney Football Stadium, which holds almost half as many people, 45,500.

-Fifa hope more than 100,000 fans will attend the event's opening day overall.
+Fifa hopes more than 100,000 fans will attend the event's opening day overall.

 The other host nation, New Zealand, face former World Cup winners Norway earlier the same day at the 50,000 capacity Eden Park in Auckland, which will host the opening ceremony prior to the game.

-Last week, Football Australia CEO James Johnson told BBC Sport that seeing England's Lionesses sell out Old Trafford for their opening game of last summer's European Championships had inspired them to look at using a bigger stadium.
+Last week, Football Australia CEO James Johnson told BBC Sport that seeing England's Lionesses sell out Old Trafford for their opening game of last summer's Uefa European Championship had inspired them to look at using a bigger stadium.

 Stadium Australia was originally only scheduled to host knockout matches but Fifa said "significant interest in tickets" had necessitated the switch.